MicrosoftDocs/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/kerberos-auth-for-load-balanced-client-access.md

     Get-OutlookAnywhere | Set-OutlookAnywhere -InternalClientAuthenticationMethod Negotiate
     ```

-     Pre-check if the SPN are in use (checks all AD-objects)
+     Pre-check if the SPN are in use (checks all AD-objects).
     ```Powershell
     ADObject -Filter '(servicePrincipalName -like "http/mail.contoso.com") -or (servicePrincipalName -like "http/autodiscover.contoso.com")' -Properties servicePrincipalName | Select-Object Name,servicePrincipalName
     ```